kgisl/project-ideas/ias/bitlyElmVideo.md

 ### Primary reason
  - [Rawgit](https://rawgit.com/) - going out of service
 and
-- [Query for rawgit](https://app.bitly.com/Bb84dvzET92/bitlinks/?query=rawgit) gives me zero links, when I actually have at least **10+ shortener links**, some of which are already not working.
+- [Query for rawgit](https://app.bitly.com/Bb84dvzET92/bitlinks/?query=rawgit) (link may *not* work on a mobile browser) gives me zero links, when I actually have at least **10+ shortener links**, some of which are already not working.

 ### Secondary reasons
   - to use glitch to develop Elm Apps